akka/alpakka/docs/src/main/paradox/cassandra.md

 Java
 : @@snip ($alpakka$/cassandra/src/test/java/akka/stream/alpakka/cassandra/javadsl/CassandraSourceTest.java) { #prepared-statement }

-Now lets we need to create a 'statement binder', this is just a function to bind to the prepared statement.
+Now we need to create a 'statement binder', this is just a function to bind to the prepared statement.
 It can take in any type / data structure to fit your query values.
 Here we're just using one Integer, but it can just as easily be a (case) class.

 Scala
 : @@snip ($alpakka$/cassandra/src/test/scala/akka/stream/alpakka/cassandra/scaladsl/CassandraSourceSpec.scala) { #statement-binder }